EAR-Net: Pursuing End-to-End Absolute Rotations from Multi-View Images: Introduction

-Inspired by the success of end-to-end learning-based strategies in many other visual tasks \citep{dsac,epro} for avoiding the above problems that multi-stage methods have to be confronted with, the following problem is naturally raised: \textit{Is it possible to combine the aforementioned stages into only one stage and estimate the absolute rotations from multi-view images in an end-to-end manner for pursuing a better performance?} It is noted that it is not trivial to deal with this problem, since the process of identifying and filtering outliers generated at the aforementioned Stage (b) (feature match outliers) and Stage (c) (relative rotation outliers) is non-differentiable and hinders end-to-end learning.
-Here, two additional points have to be explained: (1) It is theoretically feasible to simply combine an end-to-end relative rotation estimation sub-network and an end-to-end rotation averaging sub-network into an end-to-end network for computing absolute rotations from multi-view images, however, such a simple combination is less competitive as demonstrated by the experimental results in \cref{subsec:concat}; (2) the incremental SfM technique \citep{snavely2006photo} could recover the rotations by joint optimization of poses and scene depths together from multi-view images, however, it does not mean incremental SfM is opposed to the absolute rotation estimation technique.
-In fact, compared with incremental SfM, the absolute rotation estimation technique is more suitable for many visual tasks that do not require depth or point clouds (e.g., camera calibration) as indicated by \citet{hartleyAvg}.
-Moreover, the estimated rotations could be applied to incremental SfM approaches for reducing drift \citep{Chen_2021_CVPR,allinweights}.
+Inspired by the success of end-to-end learning-based strategies in many other visual tasks \cite{dsac,epro} for avoiding the above problems that multi-stage methods have to be confronted with, the following problem is naturally raised: \textit{Is it possible to combine the aforementioned stages into only one stage and estimate the absolute rotations from multi-view images in an end-to-end manner for pursuing a better performance?} It is noted that it is not trivial to deal with this problem, since the process of identifying and filtering outliers generated at the aforementioned Stage (b) (feature match outliers) and Stage (c) (relative rotation outliers) is non-differentiable and hinders end-to-end learning.
+Here, two additional points have to be explained: (1) It is theoretically feasible to simply combine an end-to-end relative rotation estimation sub-network and an end-to-end rotation averaging sub-network into an end-to-end network for computing absolute rotations from multi-view images, however, such a simple combination is less competitive as demonstrated by the experimental results in \cref{subsec:concat}.
+(2) The incremental SfM technique \cite{snavely2006photo,colmap} could recover the rotations by joint optimization of poses and scene depths together from multi-view images, however, it does not mean incremental SfM is opposed to the absolute rotation estimation technique.
+In fact, compared with incremental SfM that generally has to spend relatively expensive costs on implementing BA (bundle adjustment) multiple times, the absolute rotation estimation technique generally spends less computational cost.
+Moreover, the estimated rotations could be applied to incremental SfM approaches for reducing drift \cite{Chen_2021_CVPR,allinweights}.
 Hence, we do not give a further analysis and comparison between the two techniques in the following parts.